 Detention and demurrage are both fees associated with the use of shipping containers, but they apply to different parts of the handling process.

-Demurrage fees are charged when import containers are not moved out of the terminal or port for clearance and transportation within the allotted free time.
+Demurrage fees are charged when import containers that have been unloaded from the vessel at the port are not moved out of the terminal or port for clearance and transportation within the allotted free time.
 Essentially, demurrage relates to the time a container spends at the port beyond the agreed-upon free days.
 This fee encourages shippers to clear their goods promptly and helps ports manage their space efficiently.

-Detention fees, on the other hand, are incurred when a container has been taken out of the port but is not returned empty to the port or container yard within the allowed free time.
-Detention fees are thus related to the time a container is held outside the port, either loaded or empty, beyond the rental period.
+Detention fees, on the other hand, are incurred when a container has been taken out of the port but the empty container is not returned to the port or container yard within the allowed free time.
+Detention fees are thus related to the time a container, whether loaded or empty, is held outside the port beyond the rental period.

 Detention charges are calculated based on the number of days a container is retained beyond the agreed-upon free period specified in the shipping contract.
 Here’s how the calculation generally works: